MOSEK/mosek.rust/doc/source/api.rst

                             sn       : f64 )

 ``accmode``

-    If set to :ref:`fusion_accCon` the solution information for a constraint is modified.
-Otherwise for a variable.
+    Defines whether solution information for a constraint or for a variable is modified.
 ``i``
     Index of the constraint or variable.
 ``whichsol``